 Emphasis is placed on understanding canine behaviour and the principles of training in the first year, before applying these to understanding how canine behaviour can be modified, how to progress training and working within different canine disciplines in the second year.

 This course is aimed at students who wish to develop a career within the canine industry, but specifically those involving aspects of canine behaviour and training.
 Students are provided with a combination of academic study with practical learning opportunities to develop a range of academic and professional skills, knowledge and practical competencies associated with working in the canine industry.

 Students are expected to study and complete 120 credits per year, which comprises six modules of study per academic level/year.
 All modules are mandatory study, which reflects the essential underpinning skills and knowledge required to apply across a variety of contexts within the canine industry.

-In Year 1 (Level 4), you will develop essential knowledge and skills in canine husbandry & handling, canine anatomy & physiology, canine training & behaviour, and the role of dogs in society.
+In Year 1 (Level 4), you will develop essential knowledge and skills in canine health, husbandry & welfare, canine anatomy & physiology, canine training & behaviour, and canine anthrozoology.
 A heavy emphasis at Level 4 study will also be placed on the development of academic skills via regular tutoring with an assigned course manager.

-Year 2 (Level 5) sees a shift in emphasis towards more industry-specific skills and research-informed knowledge, including canine sensory perception, canine behavioural issues, and fitness & performance of canine athletes.
-A four-week (equivalent) work placement is also completed either full or part time.
+Year 2 (Level 5) sees a shift in emphasis towards more industry-specific skills and research-informed knowledge, including canine sensory perception, canine behavioural issues, and canine athlete in industry.
+A 150 hour work placement is also completed either full or part time.